 California Department of Correction and Rehabilitation

-Antoinette has more than 25 years of human resource expertise, primarily concentrated in her areas of passion, which include, Recruitment & Staffing; Employee Relations; Legal Compliance; Risk Management and Organizational Development & Training.
+HURTLE, LLC ensures Antoinette remains focused on her areas of expertise, which include, Recruitment & Staffing; Employee Relations; Risk Management and Organizational Development & Training.